 Collect them in the summer and then store them to sow in spring or early summer, the next season.

 Through stem rooting:

 - Stem rooting is done anytime throughout the year, but make sure to do it in water.

-- To develop healthy and strong roots, make sure to take stem cuttings from just below the node and use a sharp knife for it.
+- To develop strong and healthy roots, make sure to take stem cuttings from just below the node and use a sharp knife for them.

 - Trim the lower leaves and also remove flowers (f there are any).